Creigh Deeds 2009 gubernatorial campaign: Polling

-In early results of the three polls taken of the primary race, Deeds had registered at third place.
-Deeds was also the only candidate prohibited from campaigning due to the January/February session of the General Assembly which took him off the campaign trail.
-The March poll by Public Policy Polling (PPP) showed Deeds at 15%, 3 points behind McAuliffe's 18% and 7 points behind Moran's 22%.
-Deeds had also led with independent voters 21%19% over Moran according to the PPP poll released on March 31, 2009.
+In early results of the three polls taken of the primary race, Deeds registered at third place.
+He was also the only candidate prohibited from campaigning due to the January/February session of the General Assembly, which took him off the campaign trail.
+The March poll by Public Policy Polling (PPP) showed Deeds at 15%, 3 points behind McAuliffe's 18%, and 7 points behind Moran's 22%.
+Deeds also led with independent voters 21%19% over Moran, according to the PPP poll released on March 31, 2009.

-During late May, 2009, several polls showed Deeds gaining ground.
-These include Survey USA showing Deeds at 26%.
+During late May 2009, several polls showed Deeds gaining ground.
+These included Survey USA, showing Deeds at 26%.